allenpavlovich/gen-ai-midterm-project/data/markdown_clean_final/people_kristin-i-mccann.md

 Chief of Staff, Executive Director, MS in Applied Data Science

-Kristin I. McCann, PhD, is the Chief of Staff and Executive Director for the Master’s in Applied Data Science program.
-Her interdisciplinary research and practice focus on how institutions can best support historically underrepresented and underserved students and faculty in academia, particularly in STEM and academic medicine.
-Before her current role, she served as Associate Dean of Students for The University of Chicago’s National Institutes of Health-funded Medical Scientist Training Program, which supports MD-PhD pathways.
-Dr. McCann completed her postdoctoral fellowship at Northwestern University’s Feinberg School of Medicine, where she researched pathways to medical careers for low-income and racially underrepresented youth.
+Kristin I. McCann, PhD serves as the Chief of Staff, Executive Director for the Master’s in Applied Data Science program.
+Her interdisciplinary research and practice centers on how institutions can best support historically underrepresented and underserved student and faculty populations in academia—specifically in STEM and academic medicine contexts.
+Prior to her current role, she served Associate Dean of Students for The University of Chicago’s National Institutes of Health-funded Medical Scientist Training Program which MD-PhD pathways.
+Dr. McCann completed her postdoctoral fellowship with  Northwestern University’s Feinberg School of Medicine where she conducted research on pathways to careers in medicine for low-income and racially underrepresented youth.

 * Email: kmccann6@uchicago.edu
 * Email: mccann.kristin@uchicago.edu